-It’s not the first sport that jumps to mind when you talk to the typical American sports bettor, but rugby’s growing interest here in the United States definitely makes it an intriguing betting option at online sportsbooks.
+It’s not the first sport that jumps to mind when you talk to the typical American sports bettor, but rugby’s growing interest here in the United States definitely makes it an intriguing betting option at online sportsbooks in New York.

-There are two versions of the game you’ll come across while perusing your rugby betting options: rugby union and rugby league.
+There are two versions you’ll come across for rugby betting options: rugby union and rugby league.
 Both have followings and professional leagues around the world — including here in the United States.

 It comes down to a few differences in the rules and the way the game is played.
 It’s kind of like CFL football vs. NFL football.
 There are just enough differences to make it a very different game for the fans tuning in at home.

 Both versions of rugby are played on a pitch, which is quite similar to a football field for the fact that there is a goal line and an end zone and there are even uprights on both ends.
 In rugby, the goal line and the end zone are called the try line and the try zone, and a touchdown-like score is known as a try.

 The general goal of both versions of rugby is to move the melon-shaped ball up the field, score points and keep your opponent from doing the same.
 Forward passing and high tackles are not allowed.
 From there, the rules start to get noticeably different; let’s start by breaking down rugby union into some basic concepts.

 Rugby union has 15 players on the field for each team, and the matches run for 80 minutes, with each half lasting 40.
 To move the ball, players can lateral it behind them to teammates, and they can kick it ahead to advance it as well.
 Defensively, players attempt to tackle the ball carrier, regain possession and begin the process back toward their own try zone.
 Teams have the following ways to score points: